 Okay, let's break this down:

 Plan 1 (upper left): This is the simplest design, using walking foot straight lines in the negative space and free motion loopy meanders in the spools.
 This design is perfect for a quilt that is going to be used a lot and/or if you have very little free motion quilting experience.
 Loopy meanders are very "user friendly" and a lot of fun!

-Plan 2 (upper right): This plan is still quite simple-- using one walking foot design (funky echo or just straight lines) and one free motion design (swirls).
+Plan 2 (upper right): This plan is still quite simple-- using one walking foot design (funky echo or just straight lines) and one free motion design (swirls- click for demo video).
 Swirls are a little trickier, but still a wonderful, foundational design to practice early in your free motion journey.
-In fact, here's a little video to get you started if you haven't done a lot of swirls:

 Plan 3 (lower left): If you've had some free motion practice, this design, or one similar to it, might be your plan of choice.
 It contains two free motion quilting motifs, one simpler (switchbacks) and one more complex (square spiral chains).
 This is a good point to mention that I like to use different kinds of contrast when making my quilting plans:

 - Density of Quilting (choosing designs with more "breathing room" or even leaving small areas entirely unquilted if you want an area to rise to the surface)

 You don't necessarily need to use all of these at once, but they're guidelines to keep in mind to create visual distinctions between different areas of the quilt.